lorenzoeusepi77/kubernetes/README.md

 # kubernetes
-Ansible playbook to create a kubernetes cluster latest release 1.6.4 using "kubeadm" on system(CentOS-7.x).
+Ansible playbook to create a Kubernetes cluster latest release 1.6.4 using "kubeadm" on system(CentOS-7.x).
-Ansible version is 2.3.0.0
+- Ansible version is 2.3.0.0
-Git Hub Version 2.7.4
+- Git Hub Version 2.7.4

-There are 8 roles define in this ansible playbook.
+There are 5 roles defined in this ansible playbook.

 Ansible Role Description:
-"pre" with base configuration for all Server:
+"pre" with base configuration for "all hosts":
   - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server for hostname resolution)
   - Disable "SELinux"
   - Disable "firewalld"
   - Install "chronyd" for NTP synch
   - Install "wget"
   - Install "bash-completion"

-"master":

-"edge":

-"confmaster":

-"confedge":
+"master" with initial Kubernetes setup for "kubernetes-master"
+  -
+  -

+"edge" with initial Kubernetes setup for "kubernetes-edge" -
+  -

+"confmaster" with configuration for "kubernetes-master" -
+  -

+"confedge" with configuration for "kubernetes-edge"
+  -
+  -

 Following the below steps to create Kubernetes setup on Centos-7.
 Prerequisite: